flamewing/asl-releases/doc/processor-specific-hints.md

 ## AVR

 In contrast to the AVR assembler, AS by default uses the Intel format to write hexadecimal constants instead of the C syntax.
-All right, I did not look into the (free) AVR assembler before, but when I started with the AVR part, there was hardly mor einformation about the AVR than a preliminary manual describing processor types that were never sold...this problem can be solved with a simple RELAXED ON.
+All right, I did not look into the (free) AVR assembler before, but when I started with the AVR part, there was hardly more information about the AVR than a preliminary manual describing processor types that were never sold...this problem can be solved with a simple RELAXED ON.

 Optionally, AS can generate so-called "object files" for the AVRs (it also works for other CPUs, but it does not make any sense for them...).
 These are files containing code and source line info what e.g. allows a step-by-step execution on source level with the WAVRSIM simulator delivered by Atmel.
 Unfortunately, the simulator seems to have trouble with source file names longer than approx. 20 characters: Names are truncated and/or extended by strange special characters when the maximum length is exceeded.
 AS therefore stores file name specifications in object files without a path specification.
 Therefore, problems may arise when files like includes are not in the current directory.